UMD-ISL/Lane_Change_Prediction/Readme.md

 #### Description
-This project want to predict driver's lane change envent in advanced using drivers' physiological signal feature.
+This project want to predict driver's lane change event in advanced using drivers' physiological signal feature.

 #### Dataset
 Dataset is forbidden to share on the Github.